Garley Building fire: Reconstruction

+JD Mall was constructed on the site of former Garley Building.

 The Garley Building was abandoned after the fire, but was not demolished until 2003.
 The reason was that part of the procedure required to start the demolition process of the building requires the approval of all the owners in the rented units of the building.
 At the time of the fire, there were five different units rented out however all five owners of those units perished in the fire.
 The legal procedure in such a situation would be that the original landlord of the building needs to wait for a certain time period before he or she can apply for a forced sale of the building.

 That process ended up taking seven years, and so in 2003, the original landlord of the building, China Resources Enterprise applied for forced sale of the building and that same year, the building was demolished.

-China Resources Enterprise, originally intended to construct a "Ginza-style" shopping mall at the site, but later changed plans to build a new office building.
+China Resources Enterprise planned to construct a "Ginza-style" shopping mall at the site.
 Work on the building was completed in 2007.
 Today, JD Mall on Nathan Road sits on top of the site of the former Garley Building.